codingMustache/codingMustache/README.md

 ## Joke of the Day

-I made a playlist for hiking.
-It has music from Peanuts, The Cranberries, and Eminem.
-I call it my Trail Mix.
+The first time I got a universal remote control I thought to myself, "This changes everything"

 ## Daily Trivia

-Released in 2001, the first edition of Apple&#039;s Mac OS X operating system (version 10.0) was given what animal code name?
+Approximately how many Apple I personal computers were created?
- 1. Cheetah
+ 1. 500
- 2. Leopard
+ 2. 100
- 3. Tiger
+ 3. 200
- 4. Puma
+ 4. 1000

 <details>
   <summary>Answer</summary>
-  Cheetah
+  200
 </details>